-This command sets a time range and a channel list to export for use by FileSaveAs() and EditCopy() in a time view.
+This command sets a time range and a channel list to export for use by FileSaveAs() and EditCopy().
 The current view must be a time view.
-When used with ExportTextFormat(), repeated calls to this routine are additive.
-When used with ExportRectFormat(), only the first set of channels is used.
-Call it with one or no arguments to clear the list.
+There are two command variants.
+The first with one or no arguments clears the channel list.
+The second, with a channel specification, adds a set of channels and a time range to a list., suitable for use with ExportTextFormat().
+When used with ExportRectFormat() or with an external exporter, only the first set of channels and time range is used.
+To write different segments of a file to separate output files, clear the list with the first command variant before setting each segment with the seconds variant, then output the data.

-Proc ExportChanList(sTime, eTime, cSpc {,cSpc...}); Proc ExportChanList({flags%});
+Proc ExportChanList({flags%}); Proc ExportChanList(sTime, eTime, cSpc {,cSpc...});

-- sTime The start time of the range of data to save. - eTime The end time of the range of data to save. - cSpc A channel specifier for the channels to export. - flags% This affects data written by FileSaveAs() with type% of 0 and is the sum of: 1 Time shift data so that the earliest sTime appears at time 0 in the output file.
-2 White Particular Statement of the output file. - 2 Write RealWave channels as waveform data for backwards compatibility.
+sTime The start time of the range of data to save.

+- eTime The end time of the range of data to save. - cSpc A channel specifier for the channels to export.

+flags% This affects data written by FileSaveAs() with type% of 0 and is the sum of:

+- 1 Time shift data so that the earliest sTime appears at time 0 in the output file. - 2 Write RealWave channels as waveform data for backwards compatibility.

-ExportRectFormat()
+ExportRectFormat(

 This command sets the text export format for use by FileSaveAs() and EditCopy() in a time view.
 This is an alternative to using ExportTextFormat() and generates equally spaced output in time for all channels.
-If used with no parameters, this will reset the rectangular text output configuration to the default of 100 Hz output, linear interpolation, WaveMark as event, RealMark as waveform, double-quotes delimiter and tab for the separator.
-Otherwise at least 3 arguments must be supplied.
+If used with no parameters, this will reset the rectangular text output configuration to the default of 100 Hz output, linear interpolation, double-quotes delimiter and tab for the separator.
+Otherwise at least 2 arguments must be supplied.